Modulational instability of periodic standing waves in the derivative NLS equation: Introduction

-for some fundamental period $L > 0$.
-Such solutions are generally quasi-periodic when they are expressed in the polar form $\phi_{\omega,\nu} = R_{\omega,\nu} e^{i \Theta_{\omega,\nu}}$ with $R_{\omega,\nu}$ and $\Theta_{\omega,\nu}'$ being periodic with the same period $L$.
-The simplest periodic standing wave solutions to the DNLS equation (\ref{dnls}) can be analyzed directly by separating the variables in the polar form \cite{Chow}.
+The simplest periodic standing wave solutions to the DNLS equation (\ref{dnls}) were analyzed directly in \cite{Chow} by separating the variables in the polar form (\ref{polar-form}).
 Convergence of periodic waves to the solitary waves (\ref{soliton}) was shown in \cite{Hayashi}.
 Spectral stability of periodic waves with non-vanishing $\phi_{\omega,c}$ was established with respect to perturbations of the same period in \cite{Hakaev}.

-{\em The main purpose of this work} is to classify all periodic standing waves of the DNLS equation and to characterize their spectral stability with respect to localized perturbations.
+{\em The main purpose of this work} is to classify all periodic standing waves of the DNLS equation in the form (\ref{standing-wave}) and (\ref{polar-form}) and to characterize their spectral stability with respect to localized perturbations.
 We use an algebraic method which allows us to relate the periodic standing waves with solutions of the complex finite-dimensional Hamiltonian systems.

 The algebraic method of nonlinearization of linear equations in the Lax pair to finite-dimensional Hamiltonian systems was developed by C.W.
 Cao and X.G.
 Geng in the context of the KdV equation \cite{Cao1}.
-The finite-dimensional Hamiltonian systems were obtained for the DNLS equation (\ref{dnls}) in \cite{Cao2,Ma2,Zhou}.
+The finite-dimensional Hamiltonian systems were obtained for the DNLS equation (\ref{dnls}) in \cite{Cao2,Ma2,Qiao,Zhou}.
 Quasi-periodic (algebro-geometric) solutions to the DNLS equation have been analyzed using the complex finite-dimensional Hamiltonian systems in \cite{Chen} (see also \cite{Geng1,WrightDNLS,ZhaoFan} for other studies of quasi-periodic solutions in the DNLS equation).